riannemcc/fantasy-netball2/README.md

 - passport auth -> you can sign up and log in, but profile doesn;'t recognise session
 - How does log in work on prod? - do I need to add env variables to vercel?
 - Do I need to add prod url to oauth client IDs? (https://console.developers.google.com/apis/credentials/oauthclient)
+- Do I need to add user points after calculated in leaderboard, to the db?
+- Should user's team be displayed on the leaderboard?